 Detect drone motor noise to estimate bearing and distance—effective within 1 km, but sensitive to wind and environmental noise.

-What Information Can You Gather Using this Method of Drone Detection?
+What Information Can You Gather Using This Method of Drone Detection?

 • Direction, distance, and signature-based identification

-A layered approach may be recommended for extremelyHigh-risk environments, where it’s possible that very skilled nefarious actors are using technologies designed to defeat RF detection.
-This would include non-commercial, custom built drones without the legally mandated Remote ID broadcast signal or advanced drones which are designed to be silent.: Add radar to detect silent drones.
+A layered approach may be recommended for extremely high-risk environments, where it’s possible that very skilled nefarious actors are using technologies designed to defeat RF detection.
+This would include non-commercial, custom-built drones without the legally mandated Remote ID broadcast signal or advanced drones that are designed to be silent.: Add radar to detect silent drones.

 This capability transforms detection into prevention, allowing security teams to address threats at the source.